haythem-ouederni/ng-best-practices/README.md

 };
 ````

+**Note:** If you want to retry a commit so that you don't have to re-enter the same information again just run `yarn commit:retry`.

+## Routing

+The angular's [RouterModule](https://angular.io/api/router/RouterModule) was used.
+The [angular's documentation](https://angular.io/tutorial/toh-pt5) is very complete and I advise you to take a look at it.

+In this project, I have made the choice that for the `standalone` project(s), I use the direct routing/loading.
+In the other hand, for the main app (root app) the module are lazy loaded and it affects the way the routing works.

+To see how how, the lzay loading is dealt with you can take a look at the `src/app/lazy` directory where the lazy loaded modules are defined.
+Then these modules are "really" lazy loaded within the `src/app/app-routing.module.ts` file.
+For each lazy loaded module, a path is defined.
+This path must preceed all the paths defined in the original module.

+Exemple: Suppose that in your orignal module you access the `page-one` content via the url `localhost:4200/page-one` when you direct load it (like in the standalone project).
+At the same time, the path you have defined to lazy load the same module is `my-lazy-loaded-path`.
+So to access the same content/page, you should use the url `localhost:4200/my-lazy-loaded-path/page-one` instead.

+And here to make my module work while lazy loaded or direct loaded, a combination of `forRoot` method over the loaded module and environment variables is used.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).